It’s an interesting question. How do you know this website belongs to the real Gary Allman? The truth is, you don’t.

 Then there’s this really embarrassing video of my fumbling around with the prayer book and hymnal while my boss (the bishop) is processing up the aisle.

 Which is a good segue to my work

 Here’s a good one of me. back in 2017, with Congressman Emanuel Cleaver and the Presiding Bishop of The Episcopal Church, and not an oil rig in sight.

 Also from 2017, here I am, looking suitably disheveled, addressing the annual diocesan convention (and Bishop Marty is probably regretting asking me to speak off the cuff).

 And from August 2021, still looking rumpled.

-And if that’s not enough, here’s a link to all the articles I’ve written for work, many of which include my picture.
+And if that’s not enough, here’s a link to all the articles I wrote while I was working for the diocese, many of which include my picture.

-In case you were wondering, the staff are aware of my pictures being used in romance scams, and I’ve also written about it for the diocese.
+In case you were wondering, the staff were aware of my pictures being used in romance scams, and I also wrote about it for the diocese.

 And what about Lanie?

 Is Lanie my step-daughter or Alondra as she is often called by the scammers?
 Well.
 I think this video and the pictures answer that question.